joofixd/vaxei-osu-skins/README.md

 - 11/09/19: didn't even notice that the followpoints for vaxei nomod ver.
 2 were off, updated them to funorange followpoints. props to another guy on discord who pointed it out.

-- 11/16/19: working on chitanda edit, that generic white/green hitcircle yellow cursor skin, and azer. will update when done.
+- 11/16/19: working on chitanda edit, that generic white/green hitcircle yellow cursor skin, azer, and other various skins he's using rn. will update when done with each.

+- 11/16/19: added Azerino 23.01.2015 (pink cursor) and Azerino10032015 (blue cursor and diff hitsounds).

 # [Rafis HDDT (vaxei ver.)](https://joofixd.s-ul.eu/NyoJDqSp)
 ![](https://osu.ppy.sh/ss/13422086/af38)